 In this example, the client’s 2019 Notice of Assessment reflects they had an RRSP deduction limit of $19,319, they contributed and deducted $10,000 and generated additional RRSP deduction room of $13,092.

 Thus, for 2020, the client has RRSP deduction limit room of $22,411 and $0 RRSP contributions carry forward.
+Note CRA allows a $2,000 over-contribution grace amount for over-contributions. |

-An RRSP overcontribution is generally shown as a negative balance on the previously mentioned NOA’s “Available contribution room for 2020”.
+An RRSP over–contribution is generally shown as a negative balance on the previously mentioned NOA’s “Available contribution room for 2020”.

 The CRA allows a $2,000 over-contribution grace amount with no penalty tax.
 This is a cumulative, lifetime limit and an RRSP deduction is not available for over-contributions.
 If the RRSP over-contribution is in excess of $2,000, there is a penalty tax of 1% per month unless the over-contribution is immediately withdrawn or if contributed to a qualifying group plan.